abhinav3008/High-Speed-Networks-Project/proposal.md

 Write a 1-2 paragraph summary of your project.
 Your summary should describe:

 * What topic in high speed networks is your project related to?
+(Your topic should be *substantially* different from the prepared labs you've already completed - "Performance of different TCP variants over networks with a high BDP" is not an acceptable topic, for example.)

 * What is the goal of your experiment?
 Make sure to follow best practices for setting an experiment goal, as we've discussed in class.